opda0887/online_shop_opener-py/README.md

 1. Interpreter: Python 3.10.2 64-bit

 2. Web Browser I use: Edge
-// can change to Google if you want, modify "webdriver.Edge" to "webdriver.Google" in code, and download google's webdriver
+// can change to Chrome/Google if you want, modify "webdriver.Edge" to "webdriver.Google" in code, and download google's webdriver

 3. Need to install: selenium, PyAutoGUI, edge-driver